Easy Peanut Butter Blender Muffins (Vegan)

 Step one: Preheat the oven to 350 degrees Fahrenheit.
 Line a standard cupcake tin with 8 paper or silicone muffin liners.

-Step three: Place all of the ingredients, except the chocolate chips, into a high-speed blender in this order: banana, maple syrup, peanut butter, plant-based milk, vanilla, white beans, oat flour, baking powder, baking soda, and salt.
+Step two: Place all of the ingredients, except the chocolate chips, into a high-speed blender in this order: banana, maple syrup, peanut butter, plant-based milk, vanilla, white beans, oat flour, baking powder, baking soda, and salt.

 Storage

 Simply place the muffins in an air-tight container and into the fridge.
 They will last up to 7 days in the refrigerator.
-Alternatively, you can store them in the freezer for up to two months.
+Alternatively, you can store them in the freezer for up to three months.
 Do not leave them out on the counter, they must be kept cold.

 Tips and Modifications

-Healthy Peanut Butter Banana Blender Muffins (Vegan + Easy)
+Easy Peanut Butter Blender Muffins (Vegan)

 Equipment